 I haven’t done them in a while, but my goal is 20 minutes of repeats without keeling over and falling dead.
 Sunday hill repeats disguised as Sunday Funday.

-Being out on the pavement is something that makes me feel good in a weird sort of way.
+Running outdoors is something that makes me feel good in a weird sort of way.
 It pushes me out of my comfort zone when I am on the hill trying to drive up the hill or when I am out at lunch running along the river trying to control my breath and pace.